bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 <p></p>
 {% endraw %}

-Since M11, one of these objects may be declared with the <code>companion</code> modifier, which means that its members can be accessed directly through class name:
+Since M11, one of these objects may be declared with the `companion` modifier, which means that its members can be accessed directly through class name:

 {% raw %}
 <p></p>